kroma-network/kroma/specs/glossary.md

 [fork-choice-rule]: glossary.md#fork-choice-rule

-The fork choice rule is the rule used to determined which [block] is to be considered as the head of a blockchain.
+The fork choice rule is the rule used to determine which [block] is to be considered as the head of a blockchain.
 On [L1], this is determined by the proof of stake rules.

 L2 also has a fork choice rule, although the rules vary depending on whether we want the [safe L2 head][safe-l2-head],